Lonely Street (Andy Williams album): The subsequent album

 Once Williams had a hit with "Lonely Street", Ruhlmann suggests that, "in forming an album to exploit its success, he looked to the thematic ballad LPs of Frank Sinatra, such as Frank Sinatra Sings for Only the Lonely and In the Wee Small Hours."
 The liner notes for the original release provide a bit more insight as to how the album came about.
 "Conceived during a New Orleans engagement late in 1959, the set was molded with the help of Andy's pianist, Dave Grusin, and his guitarist John Abate."
 Ruhlmann concludes that Williams "didn't have the truly doom-laden style of Sinatra, but he held his own on material not really suited to his usual persona."
 Lonely Street reached the Top LP's chart in Billboard magazine (a first for Williams) as of the issue dated January 25, 1960, and remained there for four weeks, peaking at number 38 on a list that had 40 positions at the time. it also debuted on the Cashbox albums chart in the issue dated January 2, 1960, and remained on the chart for 11 weeks, peaking at number 36.

 The album was released on compact disc in 2000 with five bonus tracks after being digitally remastered by Varèse Sarabande.
 The original LP was also released as one of two albums on one CD by Collectables Records on September 12, 2000, with the other album being Williams's Cadence release from early 1960, The Village of St. Bernadette.
 Collectables included this CD in a box set entitled Classic Album Collection, Vol. 1 that contains 17 of his studio albums and three compilations and was released on June 26, 2001.
 Lonely Street was included in a box set entitled Eight Classic Albums Box Set, which contains 7 of his studio albums, 1 compilation, and was released on November 9, 2012.

 Reception

 In his review of the album for AllMusic, Cub Koda proclaimed, "Not enough o's in smooth to describe this one.
 Williams is nothing but spot on in this collection."

 Billboard identified the album as a "Spotlight Winner of the Week" in its review from December 1959, stating that Williams "should have a winning LP" as it "contains some of the numbers formerly released on singles and a flock of lushly styled ballads."

 Cashbox felt "a bitter-sweet love ballads that show off his lyric perceptiveness and mature delivery to an exceptional degree".

+Ken Graham of Disc notes "The songs are beautiful, the singing superb, the music tasteful and pleasing, giving it five-star ratings."
+It received four and a half star out of five rating from AllMusic. while getting a lower three-star rating from The Encyclopedia of Popular Music.